Bayonne: Businesses and shops

-In 2013, 549 new establishments were created in Bayonne including 406 Sole proprietorships.
+In 2013, 549 new establishments were created in Bayonne including 406 sole proprietorships.

 Workshops and Industry

-Bayonne has few such industries, as indicated in the previous tables.
+Bayonne has few of such industries, as indicated in the previous tables.
 There is Plastitube specializing in plastic packaging (190 employees).
 The Izarra liqueur company set up a distillery in 1912 at Quai Amiral-Bergeret and has long symbolized the economic wealth of Bayonne.
 Industrial activities are concentrated in the neighbouring communes of Boucau, Tarnos (Turbomeca), Mouguerre, and Anglet.

 Bayonne is known for its fine chocolates, produced in the town for 500 years, and Bayonne ham, a cured ham seasoned with peppers from nearby Espelette.
 Izarra, the liqueur made in bright green or yellow colours, is distilled locally.
 It is said by some that Bayonne is the birthplace of mayonnaise, supposedly a corruption of Bayonnaise, the French adjective describing the city's people and produce.
 Now bayonnaise can refer to a particular mayonnaise flavoured with the Espelette chillis.

 Bayonne is now the centre of certain craft industries that were once widespread, including the manufacture of makilas, traditional Basque walking-sticks.
 The Fabrique Alza just outside the city is known for its palas, bats used in pelota, the traditional Basque sport.